 Graduate Certificate Programs

-The Graduate Certificate in Church Planting and Revitalization forms pioneer leaders attentive to God and God’s world.
+The Graduate Certificate in Adaptive and Innovative Ministry forms pioneer leaders attentive to God and God’s world.
 Participants will learn to listen to the Holy Spirit and their communities, will practice leading teams in discerning God’s activity, and will engage regular rhythms of spiritual practice to renew their own souls and enable deeper discernment in their own life and calling.
-Accompanied by a cohort learning community and mentored by experienced missional leaders, students in the Graduate Certificate in Church Planting and Revitalization program learn from both academics and practitioners.
+Accompanied by a cohort learning community and mentored by experienced missional leaders, students in the Graduate Certificate in Adaptive and Innovative Ministry program learn from both academics and practitioners.
 Our hybrid online and intensive classes allow leaders to set apart time to grow in missional and intellectual formation while staying rooted in their context.
-The Corticate is offered through the Seminary's Church Planting Initiative.
+The Certificate is offered through the Seminary's Center for Adaptive and Innovative Ministry.

-Unfortunately, international students are not yet able to enroll in the Graduate Certificate in Church Planting and Revitalization.
+Unfortunately, international students are not yet able to enroll in the Graduate Certificate in Adaptive and Innovative Ministry.

 Graduate Certificate in Ministry

 Students enrolled in the Graduate Certificate in Ministry receive a foundational understanding of ministry equipping them for broad service to the church.
 Required courses include theology or history; Bible; and two Preaching and Communications, Introduction to Caring Ministry, or other Ministry Studies courses.
 The certificate is ideal for persons serving churches as Sunday School teachers, deacons, and elders, plus women and men who want to expand their knowledge of Scripture.
 When taking two courses per semester, the program can be completed in one year.